boneill02/sched/README.md

 ## License

 Copyright (C) 2019-2021 Ben O'Neill <ben@benoneill.xyz>.
-License: GNU GPL Version 3 <https://gnu.org/licenses/gpl.html>.
-This is free
+License: MIT.
-software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.
+See LICENSE for more details.